-We already wrote in detail about the company formation in Serbia, so we won’t stay on it for too long, but we anyhow suggest starting with a brief reminder.
+We have already written in detail about the process of company formation in Serbia, so we won’t stay on it for too long, but we anyhow suggest starting with a brief reminder.

-The signature of the founder(s) on the founding act must be notarized by the Serbian notary public, which may be burdensome for foreigners who cannot come to Serbia before the formation of the company and beginning of the procedure for obtaining the permit for the temporary residence.
-In such cases, it may be useful to authorize a person in Serbia to sign the founding act on behalf of the founder, in which case the founder does not even have to come personally to Serbia to register the company.
+The signature of the founder(s) on the founding act must be an electronic one.
+This means that it will be necessary for the founders to personally come to Serbia to take over their electronic certificate issued by the authorized organizations, which may be burdensome for foreigners who cannot come to Serbia much before the beginning of the procedure for obtaining a temporary residence permit and the company formation itself.
+In such cases, it may be useful to authorize an attorney at law in Serbia to sign the founding act on behalf of the founder, in which case the founder does not even have to come personally to Serbia to register the company.
 Such authorization is provided by signing a Power of Attorney in the country where the founder is located, properly legalizing it, and translating the legalization to Serbian, after which such Power of Attorney can be used.

-In both cases, once the founding act, along with the ancillary necessary documentation, is prepared, it is time to submit it to the BRA.
-However, if you did not plan to come to Serbia any time soon, another option is forming a company remotely.
+In both cases, once the founding act, along with the ancillary necessary documentation, is prepared, it can be submitted to the BRA, together with the application.
+However, if you did not plan to come to Serbia any time soon, the ideal option for you is the online company formation.